 - August Orientation Schedule for the Class of 2021

 - Official Transcript(s): An official transcript is required from your bachelor’s degree-granting institution.
 If you have submitted a final transcript, including a degree conferral date, to the Law School Admission Council (LSAC) as part of the application process, this will satisfy the official transcript requirement.
 If not, you must send a final transcript to LSAC.
 The applicant’s final and official transcript must be received by LSAC by July 1, 2019.

-- Text Reminders – There are three ways to sign up for Elon Law’s text reminder system from the Office of Career & Student Development.
-1) Click here to join: https://www.remind.com/join/elonlaw21 2) If you have a smartphone, get push notifications by opening your web browser and go to the following link: rmd.at/elonlaw21.
+- Text Reminders: There are three ways to sign up for Elon Law’s text reminder system from the Office of Career & Student Development.
+1) Join online: www.remind.com 2) If you have a smartphone, get push notifications by opening your web browser and go to the following link: rmd.at/elonlaw21.
 Follow the instructions to sign up for Remind (you will be prompted to download the mobile app).
 3) If you don’t have a smartphone, you may get text notifications by texting the message @elonlaw21 to the number 81010.